 7. Skógar to Landmannalaugar Trek – The Toughest Trek in Iceland

-I sure hope you’re ready for the adventure of a lifetime.
-That’s exactly what awaits on this expedition.
+I sure hope you’re ready for the adventure of a lifetime because that’s exactly what awaits you on this expedition.

 Now, this may be one of the best hikes in Iceland, but I do need to point out that the trail is quite difficult.
-You don’t want to attempt it without a lot of experience under your belt.
+You don’t want to attempt it without a lot of experience (preferably of Iceland walking) under your belt.

-This point-to-point hike starts off in Skógar, Southern Iceland, and requires around 4 to 6 days to complete.
-For the clearest views and weather, the best time to explore this route is from June to August.
+This point-to-point hike starts off in Skógar, Southern Iceland, and requires around four to six days to complete.
+For the clearest views and weather, the best time to explore this route is from June to August in the summer months.

-As far as accommodation is concerned, you can either bring a good hiking tent or opt for one of the huts dotted across the trail.
-If you do want to spend the night in a hut though – book in advance.
-Remember that camping outside the designated areas is illegal.
+As far as accommodation is concerned, you can either bring a good hiking tent or opt for one of the huts dotted across the hiking trail.
+If you do want to spend the night in a mountain hut, though, book in advance.
+Remember that camping outside the designated areas on the Landmannalaugar hiking trail is illegal.

 When crossing the trail, you’ll have to wade through four glacial rivers, some of which come up to a meter deep.
 You’ll encounter all the rivers while crossing the area between Álftavatn and Þórsmörk on the last two days of the hike.
 The last river (Þröngá) is the deepest.